ringcentral/ringcentral-web-phone/docs/reference/trickle-ice.md

 ```

 The application registers and emits browser-shaped local candidates through
-`setLocalCandidateHandler`; `null` marks end-of-candidates.
-Emitted candidates
+`setLocalCandidateHandler`; it emits one `null` end-of-candidates marker per ICE
-are forwarded as received, so candidate validation stays with the application.
+generation.
+Emitted candidates are forwarded as received, so candidate
+validation stays with the application.
 Incoming candidates are passed to `addRemoteCandidate` for the application to
 apply.
 The Web Phone owns SIP construction, dialog routing, candidate ordering,
 and generation lifetime.

-An opted-in session's offer and answer SDP must contain
+An opted-in session's offer and answer SDP must contain one audio media section
-`a=ice-options:trickle`.
-The Web Phone rejects missing advertisements rather
+and `a=ice-options:trickle`.
+The Web Phone rejects missing advertisements
-than rewriting application-owned SDP.
-A delegated session without the complete
+rather than rewriting application-owned SDP.
+A delegated session without the
-capability retains the existing complete-SDP behavior.
+complete capability retains the existing complete-SDP behavior.

 ## Supported scope